MiniGameWorlds/MiniGameWorld/resources/userWiki/config.md

 - `isolated-join-quit-message`: Minigame join/quit message only notify in minigame (true/false)
 - `join-sign-caption`: Caption of join sign block (must surround the content with `'`)
 - `leave-sign-caption`: Caption of leave sign block (must surround the content with `'`)
-- `scoreboard`: If true, use scoreboard system
+- `scoreboard`: If true, use scoreboard system (true / false)
 - `scoreboard-update-delay`: Scoreboard update delay (tick (`20`tick = `1`second))
+- `remove-not-necessary-keys`: If true, not necessary config keys will be removed (Caution: Map data in `custom-data` of minigames could be initialized) (true / false)

 ## `minigames/<MiniGame>.yml`
 - Minigame settings